manakamanaka/fe.jpchat/README.md

 **Amahane Chat** is a specialized platform for anime and manga fans, featuring a unique Japanese aesthetic and an interactive AI cat girl, Chtholly.
 The platform supports real-time chat, video and voice calls via WebRTC, and multi-language support for Chinese and Japanese.
 Developed with Live2D and ChatGPT-4, it provides a seamless and immersive experience for its users.

-## 🌈 Connection with Amahane Chat
+## 🗂️ Project Structure

-This repository is part of the larger ecosystem of Amahane Chat which includes:
+The Amahane Chat project is split across multiple repositories:
 - **Frontend**: `fe.jpchat` (Current repository)
 - **WebSocket Server**: [socket.amahanechat](https://github.com/animedaisuki/socket.amahanechat)
 - **Backend**: `be.jpchat` (Private, not publicly accessible at this time)